telerik/kendo-ui-core/docs/intro/getting-started.md

 **Fix:** To resolve the issue, follow the steps in this [help article](http://blogs.msdn.com/b/phkelley/archive/2014/01/20/adding-a-corporate-or-self-signed-certificate-authority-to-git-exe-s-store.aspx).

-> 1.9.5 GitHub build will not work with the Bower package.
+> 1.9.5 Git build will not work with the Bower package.

 > When using @ symbol in the url for accessing the Kendo UI Bower repository (due to network restrictions or admin rules, for instance), make sure you encode it as follows: https://firstname.lasname**%40**domain.com@bower.telerik.com/bower-kendo-ui.git.